parlaynu/hue-utilities/README.md

 The system uses zeroconf to locate the bridge - if your app can find the bridge on your network, then these utilties will as well.

-There are also some helper tools to register applications and create configuration files and also to list information about the bridge and the devices.

 You can read about Hue [here](https://www.philips-hue.com/).

 ## Getting Started